microsoft/WhatTheHack/060-Serverless/Coach/Readme.md

-# What The Hack - Serverless - Gerneral concepts & how to - Coach Guide
+# What The Hack - Serverless - General concepts & how to - Coach Guide

 ## Introduction
 Welcome to the coach's guide for the "Serverless - Gerneral concepts & how to" What The Hack.